Space Only Stand Regulations & Information

 Water & Waste

-Exhibitors requiring a water and/or waste supply on their stand should order this via the RAI Webshop by Thursday 22 February, orders received after 5 March will incur a 20% surcharge.
+Exhibitors requiring a water and/or waste supply on their stand should order this via the RAI Webshop by 2 April, orders for water and waste after this date may not be possible due to position and planning of ducts.

 If necessary, it is advisable to build a platform to cover unsightly pipes and connections, and to avoid potential trip hazards.
 To obtain a ‘Ducting Plan’ showing the location of the ducts on your stand, please contact Johanna Shirley.